The 7th Annual A+Awards is accepting entries until midnight on March 29th — Click here to submit your best works for more than 140 award categories.

 The Smile by Alison Brooks Architects, London, United Kingdom — shortlisted in multiple categories including the Cultural-Pavilions category

-With these words, Precht highlighted the beauty of Architizer’s A+Awards, now in its fifth year and open for public voting until March 31 this year.
+With these words, Precht highlighted the beauty of Architizer’s A+Awards, now in its seventh year and open for entries until March 29th this year.
 The A+Awards program has fueled a fundamental shift in emphasis away from individual architects to the work of talented design teams, awarding firms based on their brilliant buildings rather than their brand.
 This year’s shortlist is further evidence that great architecture rises to the top, regardless of where it is located, who designed it and how big their marketing budget is.